hjurak/information-systems/README.md

-**Project as part of the Information Systems course, Faculty of Electrical Engineering and Computing (FER).**
+#Project as part of the Information Systems course, Faculty of Electrical Engineering and Computing (FER)

 **Project Description:**